ffrhnaa7/UDPsocket/README.md

 1) ./server

    __You don't have to do anything on the server side.__
-   It will automatically create a copy file of after receiving file from CLIENT named 'copy_client.txt'.
+   It will automatically create a copy file after receiving file from CLIENT named 'copy_client.txt'.

 For CLIENT :
 1) ./client